Ag Barometer rises as crop prices rally and USDA announces CFAP 2

-Although export sales to China have been rising in recent weeks, producers were, somewhat surprisingly, a bit less optimistic about future agricultural trade prospects in September than they were in August.
-In September, 58 percent of respondents said they expect ag exports to increase over the next 5 years, down from 67 percent who felt that way in August.
-The shift occurred because more producers said they expected exports to remain about the same in the future, rather than increase.
+However, that optimism did not completely carry over into perspectives toward the future of U.S. agriculture’s trade prospects.
+In September, 58 percent of respondents said they expect agriculture exports to increase over the next 5 years, down from 67 percent who felt that way in August.
+The shift was primarily due to more producers indicating they expect exports to remain about the same in the future, rather than increase.
 In a related question, producers were asked whether they expect China to fulfill the food and agricultural import requirements established in the Phase One trade agreement signed earlier this year.
-Farmers’ opinions were split regarding Phase One’s prospects with just less than half (47%) of respondents indicating they expect China to fulfill its commitment to import food and ag products from the U.S.
+Farmers’ opinions were split, with less than half (47%) of respondents indicating they expect China to fulfill its commitment to import food and ag products from the U.S.

-Increasingly educational events and programs are transitioning to online delivery as a result of the pandemic.
+With many educational events and programs transitioning to online delivery, this month farmers were asked whether they have attended an online program and, if so, what aspects they liked and disliked.
 Twenty-two percent of respondents to the September survey said they attended an online educational program or field day this year.
-When asked what aspects of these programs they liked, the two most popular responses were flexible timing of attending and viewing the programs (27%) and the ability to choose topics of interest (21%) followed by quality of presentations (16%), opportunity to earn continuing education credits (14%), and opportunities to ask questions (13%).
-When asked what aspects of these programs they disliked respondents overwhelmingly pointed to the lack of interaction with other attendees (40%) followed by a poor broadband connection (18%), difficulty in asking questions (17%), and poor quality of presentations (14%).
+Respondents said they liked the flexible timing of attending and viewing the programs (27%) and the ability to choose topics of interest (21%).
+However, respondents overwhelmingly pointed to the lack of interaction with other attendees (40%), poor broadband connection (18%), and difficulty in asking questions (17%) as the top reasons they disliked these programs